 The properties of solar magnetic fields can be inferred through the analysis of spectropolarimetric observations.
-Slit spectrographs are slow because the solar surface needs to be scanned step-by-step to create 2D maps.
+Slit spectrographs produce the most sensitive measurements, but they are slow because the solar surface needs to be scanned step-by-step to create 2D maps.
 EST will overcome this problem with innovative tunable etalons and Integral Field Units based on multi-slit image slicers or microlens arrays.
+Prototypes are currently being developed by the EST partners.